top of page

 How to Detect Roof Leaks

-• Look for water stains on ceilings, walls, or attic wood.
+• Look for Water Stains: Check ceilings, walls, or attic wood for water stains.

-• Check the attic during or after rain for wet spots or dripping water.
+• Check the Attic: Inspect the attic during or after rain for wet spots or dripping water.

-• Inspect shingles for cracks, missing pieces, or granule loss.
+• Inspect Shingles: Look for cracks, missing pieces, or granule loss.

-• Examine flashing around chimneys, vents, and skylights for gaps or rust.
+• Examine Flashing: Inspect flashing around chimneys, vents, and skylights for gaps or rust.

-• Use a garden hose to simulate rain and watch for leaks inside.
+• Use a Garden Hose: Simulate rain with a garden hose and watch for leaks inside.

-• Listen for dripping sounds in the attic during rain.
+• Listen for Dripping Sounds: Pay attention to dripping sounds in the attic during rain.

 Basic Roof Repair Techniques